Clemson Tigers and the Cincinnati Bearcats square off in Greenville, South Carolina

 Greenville, South Carolina; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Cincinnati and Clemson play at Bon Secours Wellness Arena in Greenville, South Carolina.
+BOTTOM LINE: Cincinnati and Clemson square off at Bon Secours Wellness Arena in Greenville, South Carolina.

-The Tigers are 9-3 in non-conference play.
-Clemson is 2-1 in games decided by 3 points or fewer.
+The Tigers have a 9-3 record against non-conference oppponents.
+Clemson is 2-1 in games decided by less than 4 points.

-The Bearcats have a 7-4 record in non-conference games.
-Cincinnati ranks sixth in the Big 12 allowing 65.5 points while holding opponents to 38.4% shooting.
+The Bearcats are 7-4 in non-conference play.
+Cincinnati ranks second in the Big 12 with 37.5 rebounds per game led by Baba averaging 11.0.

-Clemson scores 80.7 points, 15.2 more per game than the 65.5 Cincinnati gives up.
-Cincinnati averages 9.1 made 3-pointers per game this season, 2.6 more made shots on average than the 6.5 per game Clemson gives up.
+Clemson averages 8.3 made 3-pointers per game, 1.4 more made shots than the 6.9 per game Cincinnati gives up.
+Cincinnati averages 9.1 made 3-pointers per game this season, 2.6 more made shots on average than the 6.5 per game Clemson allows.

-TOP PERFORMERS: Dillon Hunter is averaging 9.3 points for the Tigers.
-RJ Godfrey is averaging 11.5 points over the last 10 games.
+TOP PERFORMERS: RJ Godfrey is averaging 11.4 points and 6.2 rebounds for the Tigers.
+Jestin Porter is averaging 2.1 made 3-pointers over the last 10 games.

-Day Day Thomas is shooting 45.9% from beyond the arc with 2.5 made 3-pointers per game for the Bearcats, while averaging 12.9 points and 4.1 assists.
-Baba is averaging 11.4 points and 8.9 rebounds over the last 10 games.
+Miller is shooting 63.3% and averaging 14.7 points for the Bearcats.
+Day Day Thomas is averaging 2.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Tigers: 7-3, averaging 78.3 points, 35.9 rebounds, 13.9 assists, 6.2 steals and 2.6 blocks per game while shooting 44.7% from the field.
 Their opponents have averaged 69.4 points per game.